What To Know About The Prevalence Of Eating Disorders And Peer Pressure

 Eating disorders can be distressing at any age, but they are often treatable.
 According to some studies, as many as two-thirds of patients with eating disorders may make a full recovery.
 That’s why, if you’re struggling with disordered eating, you may want to talk to your healthcare provider.
 They may be able to advise you on the appropriate next steps.

 Specific eating disorder treatments can vary.
 Often, the focus of treatment is to return to a healthy weight, develop healthier eating habits, and treat any medical side effects of the disordered behavior.
-However, recovering from an eating disorder can also depend on addressing the underlying mental and emotional causes, which is why therapy may also be helpful.
+However, recovering from an eating disorder can also depend on addressing the underlying mental and emotional causes, which is why therapy may also be helpful for eating disorder recovery.

 Working with a therapist may help you repair your relationship with food and address the thoughts and feelings behind your eating habits.
 A therapist may also be able to provide advice if you’re facing peer pressure that’s contributing to disordered eating.